Thorung-la-pass

 trip overview

-• Visit to the sacred Muktinath Temple
+• Morning visit to the sacred Muktinath Temple (108 water spouts, eternal flame)

-• Natural hot springs at Tatopani
+• Soak in the natural hot springs at Tatopani

 Detailed itinerary